 There are several resources available to help you make your electronic content accessible.
 View the information contained in the tabs below to learn about the techniques and tools you can use to make your content accessible.

-Duquesne is committed to providing students with appropriate reasonable accomodations.
-Please view the Disability Services page for more details on how students can receive accomodations.
+Duquesne is committed to providing students with appropriate reasonable accommodations.
+Please view the Disability Services page for details.

 The National Center on Disability and Access to Education has terrific resources to help you create accessible content.
 View the content below for details.